dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 prefix.MyList<String>(object).quickSort();
 ```

 The syntax looks like a constructor invocation, but it does not create a new object.
+Instead it evaluates `object` to a value, then calls the `quickSort` extension method of `MyList` on that object.

 If `object.quickSort()` would invoke an extension method of `MyList`, then `MyList(object).quickSort()` will invoke the exact same method in the same way.

 The syntax is not *convenient*&mdash;you have to put the "constructor" invocation up front, which removes the one advantage that extension methods have over normal static methods.
 It is not intended as the common use-case, but as an escape hatch out of unresolvable conflicts.

+If the expression `MyList(object)` is evaluated for its value, it evaluates to the value of  `object`.
+It only works as a scope override for member lookup, similarly to how a class name works differently for static member lookup and evaluation to a `Type` object.

+A cascade expression like `var o = MyList(expr)..quickSort()..quickSort()` works correctly, the static members of `MyList` are invoked by the cascade, and then `o` is bound to the value of `expr`.
+As such, the static type of `MyList(object)` is the static type of `object`, it is just that the static type is not what is used for member lookup.

+_It is an valid alternative to entirely disallow evaluating `MyList(object)` for its value, but that would preclude, or at least make it more complicated, to allow cascades on extensions._

+You can write `Extension1(Extension2(object))`.
+That will evaluate `Extension2(Object)` for its value and then allow lookups on `Extension1` only.

 ### Static Members and Member Resolution